rrocharoberto/fields-data/README.md

 - Provides the Rest API's regarding the both requirements defined before in this document.

-- The Rest API's use Spring framework to provide resources for easy implementation.
+- Uses Rest API's use Spring framework to provide resources for easy implementation.

 - Uses JPA/Hibernate to easy interact (persist and retrieve data) with relational database.

 - Uses SpringBoot to easily publish the project in a web container.

+- Has a few tests.

 ## Database